uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/search.md

 More SDK examples and how to get started with the SDK can be also found in the [analyze-data section][Using Gen3 SDK].

-[//]: # (Alex: The Gen3 Python SDK is also a command line interface / CLI.
-It's likely worth noting that.
-It covers a lot of data ingestion support in case you don't want to write Python.)

-### Submission Page

-#### Browsing the List of Projects
-A graphical model of the structured data in individual data projects of a data commons can be browsed by navigating to the /submission endpoint of a data commons website or by clicking on the “Browse Data” or “Submit Data” buttons in the top navigation bar, for example, [https://gen3.datacommons.io/submission][Gen3 Data Submission pg].
-This page lists all the data projects within a commons a user has authorization to view.
-Clicking the “Browse” or “Submit Data” button by a project ID will open a view of that individual project’s structured metadata graph, which can be further inspected by clicking on a node in the graph model and then viewing individual records by clicking “View” by the submitter_id or downloading all the records in that node by clicking the “Download All” button.

-> Note: Users who are authorized to submit data may see a “Submit Data” button instead of “Browse Data”, and will also be able to upload or create structured data in the project on this page.

-##### Example: Browse Data in Individual Projects
-![Image showing options for browsing nodes in individual projects using either the dropdown list or project graph model][img Browse Nodes in Projects]

-In the graphical model of a data project, the number you see underneath the node name, for example ‘subject’, reflects the number of records in that node of the project.
-The “Toggle View” button is used to show or hide nodes in the data model that the project has no records for.

-![GIF showing how to view the graphical model of a project, toggling to show or hide nodes that have no records][img Graphing a project]

 ### Query Page
-The easiest way to query structured data in a Gen3 data commons is done by using the [graphQL query language][GraphQL] with the GraphiQL interface, which can be accessed by clicking “Query” in the top navigation bar or by navigating to the URL: [https://gen3.datacommons.io/query][Query page].
+While you may call the API directly as described above, Gen3 also includes an interactive interface for creating [graphQL query language][GraphQL] calls on the Query Page.
+This can be accessed by clicking “Query” in the top navigation bar or by navigating to the URL: [https://gen3.datacommons.io/query][Query page].
 The URL https://gen3.datacommons.io can be replaced with the URL of other Gen3 data commons.

 This query portal has been optimized to autocomplete fields based on content, increase speed and responsiveness, pass variables, and generally make it easier for users to find information.
 The “Docs” button will display documentation of the queryable nodes and properties.